-In its simplest terms the insurance industry can be broken down into two main categories, life and non-life.
-In 2018, insurance premiums written by the UK insurance sector amounted to over 176 billion euros for life insurance.
-Europe as a whole had total premiums written for life insurance of under roughly 764 billion euros.
-The UK saw a further 75.6 billion euros in non-life insurance premiums written, the highest of any country in Europe, followed closely by Germany.
-The insurance market in the United Kingdom is such a titan that by the end of 2018 its market share was over one fifth of the entire European industry.
+In its simplest terms the insurance industry can be broken down into two main categories: life and non-life insurance.
+The life insurance sector provides coverage not only in the event of death, but also for other major, life-changing events such as disability or terminal illness.
+Conversely, the non-life sector includes insurances to do with property damage, insurances for businesses, as well as private health insurance (on most definitions).
+In 2019, gross life insurance premiums written by the UK life insurance sector amounted to over 175 billion British pounds.
+Europe as a whole had total premiums written for life insurance of roughly 700 billion euros.
+The UK saw a further 110 billion euros in non-life insurance premiums written, the second-highest value of premiums written among European countries.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.